Det Nye

-Det Nye was a Norwegian language women's magazine based in Oslo, Norway.
+Det Nye was a Norwegian language women's fashion lifestyle magazine based in Oslo, Norway.
 It was one of the oldest magazines published in the country.
 In November 2019 it went on online.

 History and profile

 Det Nye was first published in 1957.
 The target group of the magazine is women aged 18–25 years.
 The magazine was published on a monthly basis until 1989 when its frequency was shifted to 15-17 times a year.
 It is owned and published by Egmont Group.
 Its headquarters was in Oslo.